 Once again, the Olympic games are upon us!
-The 2020 summer games are being held in Tokyo, Japan from July 23 through August 8 and will feature games that are classic favorites (like swimming and gymnastics) and some new additions (like skateboarding and baseball).
-Throughout the two weeks, competitions will be held in a total of 33 different sports and a total of 339 gold medals will be awarded.
+The 2022 winter games are being held in Beijing, China from February 4 through February 20 and will feature classic sports (like figure skating, speed skating, curling, skiing, and snowboarding) with seven new events in snowboarding, bobsled, and skiing.
+Throughout the two weeks, competitions will be held in a total of 15 different sports and a total of 109 gold medals will be awarded.

 While these sports and events may vary widely with respect to the skills needed to win gold, the Olympics and all events surrounding it happen to align well with financial planning – from the planning and preparation process to the implementation to the monitoring.